docker/terraform-provider-docker/CONTRIBUTING.md

 ...
 ```

+## Getting Help
+If you have any questions or need assistance, please reach out to us through in the DTP Slack Channel (TODO)

 # Thanks for Contributing!
 Your contributions help make the Docker Terraform Provider better for everyone.
 We appreciate your support and effort!